juanfevasquez/Ng-BasicStyling/README.md

 ### The caveat

-But the difference here is that the styles.css file is not added to our html using the link tag as we would normally bind a stylesheet.
-Instead, webpack injects a style tag in our head at runtime using css-loaders.
+When creating our build and deploying to production, the styles.css file is not added to our html using the link tag as we would normally bind a stylesheet.
+Instead, the style tag is injected in our head at runtime.

 PASTE IMAGE HERE